AGA & Hair-Loss Treatment Points | The real value is choosing treatment under a doctor; cashback is a bonus

 Clinics treating AGA (male-pattern baldness) and hair loss sometimes list a free-consultation booking as a relatively high-value "performance offer" on point sites.
 Since the treatment itself incurs monthly costs over time, having cashback on that first step — the consultation booking — lowers the barrier to getting started.
 At the same time, AGA treatment is medical care, and efficacy, side effects, and whether the cost is sustainable vary greatly by individual.
-On the premise of approaching it sensibly as medical care, this guide covers the difference between consult offers and contract offers, the traits and rough cost of each treatment type, what to look at when comparing clinics, and the criteria for not signing an unneeded high-cost contract just for cashback.
+On the premise of approaching it sensibly as medical care, this guide covers the difference between consult offers and contract offers, the traits and rough cost of each treatment type, telemedicine as an option, what to look at when comparing clinics, and the criteria for not signing an unneeded high-cost contract just for cashback.

 Related: medical hair removal / cosmetic medicine in the Hair Removal & Cosmetic Medicine Guide, full checkups in the Health Check & Full Checkup Guide, and scalp care / styling in the Hair Salon Guide.